 An innovative feasibility study into optimising construction site plant and equipment use by applying BIM, IoT and data analytics.

-BIM Academy is making good progress on this research project in collaboration with BuildStream, Costain, Northumbria University and Lynch (Plant Hire), exploring how we can improve efficiency in utilisation of plant and equipment on site.
-This is achieved through the collation and aggregation of onsite data, combined with a construction programme and a 3D model, allowing for a better understanding of current utilisation levels and productivity and more clearly identifying where improvements can be made both on live projects and future work.
+BIM Academy, in collaboration with BuildStream, Costain and Northumbria University have continued exploring how we can improve efficiency in utilisation of plant and equipment on site.
+This is achieved through the collation and aggregation of onsite data, combined with a construction programme and 3D model, allowing for a better understanding of current utilisation levels and productivity and more clearly identifying where improvements can be made both on live projects and future work.